jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

  - -s, the Id Scope of the DPS
  - -p, the primary key of the DPS

-Other required parameters by with default values:
+Other required parameters but with default values:
  - -e, enrollment type (default and only possible now, Group)
  - -g, global DPS endpoint (default value, global.azure-devices-provisioning.net)
  - -t, transport type (default valyue, MQTT.
 The only one globally tested for now)